SWORDIntel/NOT_STISLA/README.md

 The AVX512 version falls under the same license terms as the AVX2 implementation - it is considered a derivative work requiring separate licensing arrangements.
 Commercial use of AVX512 optimizations is prohibited without explicit written agreement.

-If you have access to AVX512-capable hardware (Ice Lake, Tiger Lake, or newer Intel processors) and are interested in licensing the AVX512 implementation, contact me for special testing arrangements.

 ---

 ## 🤝 Attribution Requirements